Using Passive and Active Voice

 For further practice, Activity 4 provides a handout and cards.
 Students engage in rewriting passive voice sentences into active voice sentences.
 This activity reinforces their understanding of the concepts while allowing for creative expression.

-Activity 5 – Printable Quiz Page
+Activity 5 – Quiz Time

 Check students’ understanding of this skill with a quiz covering identifying and transforming passive and active voice sentences.
 The printable quiz tests two skills.
 In the first exercise, students identify sentences as active or passive.
 In the second exercise, students rewrite passive voice sentences into active voice sentences.